NUP: National Freedom Charter to be signed ‘by all Sudanese leaders’

 The text also stresses the convening of a National Constitutional Conference tasked with rewriting the country’s Constitution, and appealed to the Sudanese regular forces “to refrain from oppressing the people who peacefully express their demands, and to align their legitimate demands”.

-The main opposition groups including the National Consensus Forces alliance, Sudan Call and the Unionist Gathering all signed the declaration on Tuesday.
+The main opposition groups including the National Consensus Forces alliance, the Sudan Call coalition of opposition parties, rebel groups, and civil society organisations, and the Unionist Gathering all signed the declaration on Tuesday.

 Back to overview